Marquess of Bristol

 Marquess of Bristol is a title in the Peerage of the United Kingdom held by the Hervey family since 1826.
 The Marquess's subsidiary titles are Earl of Bristol (created 1714), Earl Jermyn, of Horningsheath in the County of Suffolk (1826), and Baron Hervey, of Ickworth in the County of Suffolk (1703).
 The Hervey barony is in the Peerage of England, the earldom of Bristol in the Peerage of Great Britain and the Jermyn earldom in the Peerage of the United Kingdom.
 Earl Jermyn is used as courtesy title by the Marquess's eldest son and heir.
 The Marquess of Bristol also holds the office of Hereditary High Steward of the Liberty of St Edmund (a liberty encompassing the entire former county of West Suffolk).
 The present holder of these titles is Frederick Hervey (born 19 October 1979), the 8th Marquess and 12th Earl of Bristol.

-The Hervey (pronounced 'Harvey') family has often been considered unconventional, it is of Frankish origins and means 'warrior and host'.
-The 18th-century phrase "When God created the human race, he made men, women and Herveys" is attributed variously to French philosopher Voltaire and to Lady Mary Wortley Montagu.
+The Hervey (pronounced "Harvey") family has often been considered unconventional; the 18th-century phrase "When God created the human race, he made men, women and Herveys" is attributed variously to French philosopher Voltaire and to Lady Mary Wortley Montagu.
 It has been read as a reference to the second Lord Hervey's noted originality and eccentricity, but has been applied to the family throughout the centuries.
 According to the Dictionary of National Biography, the Hervey family have been described as "active and brave, but reckless and overconfident ... greatly addicted to intrigue ...".
 Dr Johnson thought them good company: "If you will call a dog Hervey," he said, "I shall love him."

 History

-The early Hervey's were of French origins in particular the Duke of Orleans and a son named Robert Fitz-Hervey who accompanied William the conqueror in the Norman invasion of 1066.
+The early Herveys were of French origins in particular the Duke of Orleans and a son named Robert Fitz-Hervey who accompanied William the Conqueror in the Norman invasion of 1066.
 Then there was the son of the Bishop of Ely in 1109 who accompanied Richard Lionheart on crusades.
 Then there was also a sacrist at the Abbey of St. Edmunds in Bury between 1121-36.
 This family descends from John Hervey (born about 1290) of Bedfordshire.
 His descendant Thomas Hervey (died 1467) was the first Hervey to live at Ickworth, Suffolk, and was an ancestor of Sir Thomas Hervey of Ickworth, landowner and Member of Parliament for Bury St Edmunds from 1679 to 1690.
 Many other members of the family have represented this constituency in the House of Commons, including Sir Thomas Hervey’s son John Hervey.
 On 27 March 1702/3, he was raised to the Peerage of England as Baron Hervey, of Ickworth in the County of Suffolk, and on 19 October 1714, he was further honoured when he was made Earl of Bristol in the Peerage of Great Britain.
 The 1st Earl of Bristol died in 1751.
 His two eldest sons (Carr and John) having died before him, he was succeeded in turn by three of his grandsons – all brothers and sons of the 1st Earl's second son John.